-- Push the lock or unlock button on the remote control for about 3 seconds.
-All windows which function electrically will be either opened or closed. - Release the unlock button to interrupt the function. - Once the windows are completely closed, the indicators will flash.
+- Push the lock button on the remote control for about 3 seconds.
+All windows which function electrically will be either opened or closed. - Press the unlock button to interrupt the function. - Once the windows are completely closed, the indicators will flash.